How Can I Change My Will?

 Should substantial and radical changes be required to be made to the original will, it may be better to draft a fresh will instead of executing a codicil(s).

 This would help to provide clarity on how you now want your property to be distributed upon your death, instead of readers of your will having to refer to separate documents and potentially getting confused on what your wishes are.

 If a new will is drafted, the previous will should be torn up or shredded to avoid confusion.
-Also, it is advisable for you to advise your executors or family members where the latest will is kept so they know where to retrieve it.
+Your new will should also explain that it revokes all previous wills and codicils.

 Should You Change Your Will Yourself?